Nokhiz-Khan/Pneumonia-Detection-ResNet50V2/README.md

 ## GPU Support

-The notebook includes GPU detection and configuration for:

-- Google Colab (T4 GPU recommended)
+The training notebook is designed to run on Google Colab with GPU acceleration (T4 GPU recommended) for faster training.
-- Local GPU setup with TensorFlow

 ## License